The surest way to keep Pug’s shedding under control is to get the best brush for a pug and establish a grooming routine.

 - Start brushing your Pug from the head going down towards their kinky tail.
 Ensure you go down deep into the hair without being aggressive and scrub the top, sides, and bottom parts of their body.

-- Once you introduce a new brush to your Pug, allow it to smell and get acclimated to how it feels.
+- Once you introduce a new brush to your Pug, allow him/her to smell and get acclimated to how it feels.
 At first, it may be stubborn but after a few days, it will get used to it.